GA-MEB/pfnp-r/README.md

 <!-- est 10 mins -->
 ### Code-Along: Manipulate the DOM

-One last note before getting started:
+One note before getting started:
 We can run JS code in the browser console and access the DOM that way, but in order to actually load a JS file from our HTML, like we did with CSS earlier today, we need to include a `<script>` tag whose `src` property is set